paulatcalaxy/CreatorApplicationWhitelists/README.md

 A Creator's 'application whitelist' will manifest as a JSON file on Hedera's file service.
 It is by creating and updating this file that a Creator will manage their application whitelist.

+It is by viewing the contents of this file (or otherwise be presented with some UI indicator of an application being there listed) that Fans will be able to determine the authenticity of applications.

 ### Application Whitelist Schema

 The application whitelist is a JSON file listing the applications that have been approved by the Creator.

-Each entry in the list stores a name and TLD URL for an application
+Each entry in the list stores a name, TLD URL, and approval date for a particular application

     [
 	    {
 		    name: "Shopify",
-		    URL: "www.shopify.com"
+		    URL: "www.shopify.com",
+		    date: "14-11-2021"
 	    },
 	    {
 		    name: "AppB",
-		    URL: "www.appb.com"
+		    URL: "www.appb.com",
+		    date: "16-12-2021"
 	    },
     ]